 - To, upon the recommendation of the Finance Team, authorize the expenditure of non-budgeted funds up to $100,000.00, per fiscal year

-- To provide counsel and accountability to the Senior Pastor at his request
+- To provide counsel and accountability to the Lead Pastor at his request

 Unless otherwise stated in these bylaws a majority of Leadership Team members present at a meeting duly called and noticed shall constitute a quorum for the transaction of business.
 Unless otherwise stated in these bylaws, a majority vote of those team members present and voting at such meeting shall be required for the approval of any resolution.
 Voting by proxy is prohibited.